-Landscaping is about much more than planting a few trees and grasses.
-To add substance and texture, look for opportunities to include wood, wood or cement structures.
+Landscaping does not only include the planting a few trees here and grasses.
+To add substance and texture, look into using iron, wood or cement structures.
 You can find visual and other sensory pleasures in your lawn through the use of birdbaths, pergolas, archways and even pergolas.
-These things come in many different prices no matter your budget.
+These elements can be in many different prices no matter your budget.